July 4, 2024 | Mars Express mission

 Image processing

 The images were acquired by the HRSC (High Resolution Stereo Camera) on 13 December 2023 during Mars Express orbit number 25,189.
 The ground resolution is approximately 25 metres per pixel and the image is centred at about 233 degrees east and 3 degrees south.
-The colour image was created with data from the HRSC's nadir channel – the field of view oriented perpendicular to the martian surface – along with the camera's colour channels.
+The colour image was created with data from the HRSC's nadir channel – the field of view oriented perpendicular to the Martian surface – along with the camera's colour channels.

 The oblique perspective view was created from the digital terrain model (DTM) in tandem with the camera's nadir and colour channels.
 The anaglyph image, which conveys a three-dimensional impression of the landscape when viewed with red/blue or red/green glasses, was derived from the nadir channel and a stereo channel.
 The colour-coded view is based on a DTM of the region, from which the topography of the landscape can be derived.
 The reference body for the HRSC DTM is an equipotential surface of Mars (areoid).